jiangqucheng/EECE7398_ST_Compiler/HW5/README.md

 ### Env startup

-If the LLVM toolchain is installed in the system level default location, there's no need to do this extra step.
+If the LLVM toolchain is installed in the system-level default location, there's no need to do this extra step.

 ```bash
 export LLVM_DIR=$CONDA_PREFIX/lib/cmake/llvm